Lung cavity: Fungal

-Fungal infections that can cause cavitations include histoplasmosis, coccidiomycosis, cryptococcosis, and aspergillosis.
+Fungal infections that can cause cavitations include histoplasmosis, coccidioidomycosis, cryptococcosis, and aspergillosis.
 Aspergillosis, most commonly caused by Aspergillus fumigatus, can present in four different ways (listed in order of increasing severity): aspergilloma, allergic bronchopulmonary aspergillosis (ABPA), chronic necrotizing aspergillosis, and invasive aspergillosis.
 All of these are associated with lung cavities except for ABPA, which is a hypersensitivity response associated with bronchiectasis on imaging.
 An aspergilloma is an infection of a pre-existing lung cavity by Aspergillus species without tissue invasion and results in the formation of a fungal ball.
 Historically, tuberculosis was the most common cause of the lung cavity (and still is in areas where tuberculosis is endemic); however, the cavity can also be caused by sarcoidosis, bullae, bronchiectasis, or cystic lung disease.
 Chronic necrotizing aspergillosis and invasive aspergillosis are usually seen in immunocompromised people.
 Risk factors for chronic necrotizing aspergillosis include advanced age, alcoholism, diabetes, and mild immunosuppression.
 Invasive pulmonary aspergillosis is mainly seen in severely immunocompromised people, especially those with hematological malignancies (cancers of the blood), bone marrow transplant recipients, and people on long-term corticosteroid therapy, such as prednisone.
 Allogeneic bone marrow transplant recipients have the highest risk of getting invasive aspergillosis.
 Lung transplant recipients are also at high risk.